denschub/plaintextmailslayer/README.md

 In addition, you have to add all recipients of encrypted mails to the config file.
-Addresses not listed in the config file will not get encrypted mails, regardless if there is a key availalbe or not.
+Addresses not listed in the config file will not get encrypted mails, regardless if there is a key available or not.

 Usage
 -----